Mike Weir Net Worth Details

-Michael Richard Weir is a Canadian professional golfer who was born on May 12, 1970.
-From 2001 and 2005, he spent more than 110 weeks among the top 10 golfers in the Official World Golf Ranking.
+Michael Richard Weir, born May 12, 1970, is a Canadian professional golfer.
+From 2001 to 2005, he spent 110 weeks among the top 10 golfers in the Official World Golf Ranking.

-Mike Weir has a net worth of approximately $25 million in 2023.
-Throughout his career, he made the majority of his wealth by playing golf professionally.
+Mike Weir’s net worth is estimated to be $25 million as of 2025.
+He made most of his wealth throughout his career by playing golf professionally.

 Earnings